release-engineering/pom-manipulation-ext/guide/misc.md

 	mvn install -DrepositoryInjection=org.foo:repository-injection:1.0

-The extension will resolve a remote POM file and inject remote repositories to the local top level POM file.
+The extension will resolve a remote POM file and inject remote repositories to either the local top level POM file or the POM(s) specified by the property `repositoryInjectionPoms` (which should be in the form of a comma separated list e.g. `org.myproject:mychild`).
 If there is a local repository with id identical to the injected one, it is overwritten.

 #### Property Override